Orange County and lower-density Gulf Coast sites

 What kinds of projects are the best fit in Orangefield, TX?

-design-build outdoor storage, PEMB construction, site development, and industrial support buildings are all common fits for Orangefield, TX.
+design-build outdoor storage, PEMB construction, site development, industrial support buildings, and agricultural and equipment support facilities are all common fits for Orangefield, TX.
 The right answer depends on the site, the owner's schedule, and how much coordination is required between access, utilities, shell work, and turnover.
 We review those conditions up front so the project plan reflects the market instead of assuming every property behaves the same way.

 Why does local market coordination matter in Orangefield, TX?